| GENERAL INFO (Jump to Diary)|

 Despite the murky weather, it is a nice drive through the limestone mountains.
 Most are overgrown with forest, but here are strangely enough houses everywhere.
 One tree is flowering white everywhere.
 I have forgotten its name, but I think it have a fault sent, and it is strong in some areas.

 The autopista follow the sea pretty close - although I rarely see it.
 It is mountains, and here are an pearl string of tunnels.
 At one point, I can see through the next three, from the one I'm in.
-Others are several kilometres long, and bends.
+Others are several kilometres long, and have bends within it.

 I pass the big town of Geneva, but I have not found a reason to leave the autopista.
 When I do, it is because the minor coastal road starts.
 It leads though several rather rich towns, with a lot of marina life and nice buildings.
 I do a few breath stops, but the last on in line should be the best, and I save my breath.

 I walk around the harbour, and passes a strange museum.
 Outside, a rhino in natural size is hanging, while a line of pink Suricatas in oversize is watching the harbour.
 I don't dear (or bother) to have a look inside.
 As usually, the major part of business is restaurants.

 As the sun breaks through, it all get even better.
 Ten o'clock, I realises; there is something odd with the shadows.
 It turns out the walls are flat, and all the decorations are painted on!
 They have really done a great job with the entire town, and it does not really spoil the atmosphere.

 the way back along the coast, I stop a few times to capture some of the